 Sustainable Product Certification Services

-The LEVEL certification program provides a clear and simple way to identify products that are sustainable and responsibly produced.
-The sourcing and manufacturing processes for environmentally responsible products are becoming more transparent.
+LEVEL® certification provides a clear and simple way to identify sustainable and responsibly produced commercial furniture.
 Specifiers looking for responsible materials can compare LEVEL-certified products easily and choose them with confidence.

-ANSI/NSC 373: Sustainable Production of Natural Dimension Stone establishes criteria to measure the extent to which natural stone is produced sustainably using a life cycle approach.
-Developed by the Natural Stone Council (NSC) in association with Ecoform, an independent consultant, and NSF International, the standard is applicable to quarriers and processors of natural dimension stone.
+ANSI/NSC 373: Sustainable Production of Natural Dimension Stone establishes criteria for quarriers and processors to measure their products' sustainability.
+Developed by the Natural Stone Council (NSC) in association with Ecoform and NSF International, the standard uses a life cycle approach.

-NSF International is the NSC’s independent certification body, providing certified companies access to the Genuine Stone® mark that can be used in promotional activities and applied to their individual blocks, slabs, finished pieces, etc.
+NSF International is the NSC’s independent certification body, and provides certified companies access to the Genuine Stone® mark for use in promotional materials and on blocks, slabs and finished pieces.

-The standard is a point-based system with prerequisite and optional criteria in nine categories.
-Each facility operator meeting all of the prerequisite criteria can earn a bronze certification.
-Silver, gold and platinum require an increasing number of optional criteria be met for certification.
-Categories include:
+The standard uses a point-based system with criteria in nine categories: energy, water, transportation, site management, land reclamation/adaptive reuse, process material and waste management, corporate governance, safer chemical and materials management, and human health and safety.
+Each facility operator meeting all prerequisite criteria can earn bronze certification.
+Silver, gold and platinum require meeting additional optional criteria.

-A companion chain of custody (NSC COC) standard and certification program applies to all aspects of the supply chain, tracking the material as it moves from the quarry through the supply chain to the ultimate destination, including the job site or the end user.
-For every step of the process, each organization handling the product must be certified to the NSC COC standard in order to retain certification.
+A companion chain of custody standard (NSC COC) tracks the material as it moves from the quarry through the supply chain to the ultimate destination, including the job site or the end user.

-NSF/ANSI 342: Sustainability Assessment for Wallcovering Products allows companies to evaluate and certify the sustainability of wallcovering products across their entire life cycle.
-The standard covers materials such as textiles, vinyl, alternative polymer (or vinyl- or alternative polymer-coated), paper and other natural fiber products.
+NSF/ANSI 342: Sustainability Assessment for Wallcovering Products certifies wallcovering products across their entire life cycle and covers materials such as textiles, vinyl, alternative polymer (or vinyl- or alternative polymer-coated), paper and other natural fiber products.

-Manufacturers that are members of the Wallcoverings Association (WA) are authorized to use the WA NSF 342 mark on both their products and for advertising purposes.
+Manufacturers that are members of the Wallcoverings Association can use the WA NSF 342 mark on their products and in advertising.

 Contact us with questions or to receive a quote.